-GUJCET Reservation Criteria 2025 - ACPC has released the complete details on GUJCET reservation criteria on the official website, acpc.gujarat.gov.in.
-Candidates can check the reservation percentage for GUJCET 2025 on this page.
-Students seeking admission under reserved seats must possess all the required documents.
-In addition to meeting the eligibility for reserved seats, students will have to meet the GUJCET eligibility criteria 2025.
-Candidates must qualify the GUJCET 2025 exam to be eligible for admission to the reserved seats.
-Read the article to know more about the GUJCET reservation criteria 2025.
+GUJCET Reservation Criteria 2026 - The Gujarat Secondary and Higher Secondary Education Board will release the GUJCET 2026 reservation criteria on the official website, acpc.gujarat.gov.in.
+Candidates can check the details of the GUJCET reservation criteria 2026 in this article.
+The reservation criteria are as follows: 27% of seats were reserved for general categories, 15% for ST, and for SC.
+In addition to meeting the eligibility for reserved seats, students will have to meet the GUJCET eligibility criteria 2026.
+Candidates must qualify for the GUJCET 2026 exam to be eligible for admission to the reserved seats.
+Read the article to know more about the GUJCET reservation criteria 2026.

 There are certain conditions and requirements that students belonging to the reserved category are required to meet to obtain seats under reservation.
-In case, candidates fail to meet the prescribed conditions for the GUJCET reservation criteria 2025, then the candidates will not be allotted seats in their selected category.
-The Admission Committee for Professional Courses reserves a certain percentage of seats for the students of reserved categories.
-All such candidates have to produce the necessary documents for the GUJCET 2025 reservation during the Gujarat CET counselling process.
-Students can check the list of category-wise reservations in the Gujarat common entrance test from the table below.
+In case candidates fail to meet the prescribed conditions for the GUJCET reservation criteria 2026, then the candidates will not be allotted seats in their selected category.
+The Admission Committee for Professional Courses reserves a certain percentage of seats for students of reserved categories.
+All such candidates have to produce the necessary documents for the reservation during the Gujarat CET counselling process.
+Students can check the list of category-wise reservations in the Gujarat Common Entrance Test from the table below.

 Socially and Educationally Backward Classes (SEBC) including widows and orphans of any category | 27% |